mimadji/djibril-web/README.md

 # Djibril.sk

-This is a simple, clean, and responsive personal profile page built with HTML & CSS.
+My simple, clean, and responsive approach to a personal profile page built with HTML & CSS.
 Nothing fancy—just a minimal space to introduce yourself and share links.